accessibility/a11yyow.ca/about.md

 ---
 layout: default
-title: Contact a11yYOW
+title: About a11yYOW
-permalink: /contact/
+permalink: /About/
 redirect_from:
-  - /contact.html
+  - /about.html
 ---

 Check a11yYOW events and activities on Meetup [a11yYOW Meetup](https://www.meetup.com/a11yOttawa/)